SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 ## What should we make of that?

-So&hellip; yeah, COVID-19 _loves_ Republican politicians.
-You, however, should not love them, to put it gently.
+Yeah&hellip; COVID-19 _loves_ Republican politicians.
+You, however, should _not_ love
+them, to put it gently.

 > "Think of it as evolution in action."